Capability guide

 Benefits

-Why this route is useful
+Why this page is useful

-Makes route choice smarter
+Makes page choice smarter

 Turns limits into trust signals